ElyHunt/SideScrollR/README.md

 # SideScrollR

-Side Scrolling Game to demonstrate my Unity Abilities.
+Side Scrolling Game to demonstrate some basic Unity work.

+The goal is a basic side scrolling game done in my free time to ultimately show my Unity ability.

 Always A WIP, check back for newer versions!

 Thank you and enjoy!!!!!!!